The Top 5 Reasons to Appeal an OPM Denial in a Retirement Case

 Contact a Federal Employment Lawyer Today

 With offices in Decatur, GA, and Washington, D.C., The Vaughn Law Firm proudly supports federal government workers.
-If OPM officials denied your application for retirement benefits, we can file an appeal to help you recover the benefits you earned during your career.
+If OPM officials deny your application for retirement benefits, we can file an appeal to help you recover the benefits you earned during your career.
 Call us today at 877-615-9495 or complete our contact form for a confidential case evaluation.